 How To Seal Wood With Wood Mites

 It is possible to seal even the oldest wood to get rid of wood mites and prevent them from coming back.
 It all starts with heating the wood which will kill the bugs and their larvae.
 This works best with deconstructed wood.

-Note that this should not be done on already constructed buildings as it puts you at a risk for a housefire.
-Hire a professional if you want to get rid of wood mites in your home that you don’t want to deconstruct.
+Note that this should not be done on already constructed buildings as it puts you at a risk for a house fire.
+Hire a professional if you want to get rid of wood mites in your home for faster relief.

 Heat wood to 140 degrees Fahrenheit.
 You can do this alone, but it’s best to ask a lumberyard if they offer kiln services.
 If your wood is already in the form of a building, you can take it down to do this, or try another method.

 After heating the wood and letting it cool, you can use a scrub brush to remove excess silken threads and dead bugs.
 This is a good time to clean the boards anyway, so take advantage of this process.